Ahmedsamy96/Article-classifiers-NLP/README.md

 2. **Data Source** 📲: In my case, I've decided to use web scapping to create my own dataset which meets my needs, I've targeted a website of a famous Egyptian news newspaper, and I collected from it using Python code all the data needed to train the model so that each category had 10,000 texts to be trained on, with a total dataset of 30,000 rows.

-3. **Data Cleaning** 👨‍🦯:At first of this process, we have 3 csv files each is about 10000 records.
+3. **Data Cleaning** 👨‍🦯: At the first of this process, we have 3 csv files each is about 10000 records.
-- Concat them into one cdv file.
+- Concat them into one csv file.
-- Drop dublicates if found.
+- Drop duplicates if found.
 - Remove spaces in the text.

-4. **Data Preprocessing** 🔧🧪 :
+4. **Data Preprocessing** 🔧🧪 : In this step, I have important processes to apply to my dataframe to be ready as an input for the model.
+- Remove punctuation
+- Convert all texts to be in lower case.
+- Use nltk.tokenize for sentences tokenization.
+- Remove stopwords from the tokenized text.
+- Apply Stemming on the texts.
+- Apply Lemmatization to the texts.
+- Save the final processed dataframe to be used in the next step of Model Training.

+5. **Model Training** 🏃‍♂️: